-To have a private call with one of the callers in the conference call, press the right soft key and select Private Call from the Conference Call option.
-When the numbers of the callers are displayed, select the one with which you wish to speak in private.
+To have a private call with one caller from a conference call, touch a When the numbers of the callers are displayed, select the one you wish to speak in private with.
+Only the person who initiates the Conference Call can initiate a Private Call.